metno/pyaerocom-parallelization/README.md

 # pyaerocom-parallelization
-project to run pyaerocom tasks in parallel on the Met Norway PPI infrastructure
+project to run pyaerocom aeroval tasks in parallel on the Met Norway PPI infrastructure